graceyw/ChooseYourAdventure/reports/report.md

 ## Project Goal
 Our goal was to increase our understanding of basic C concepts like character arrays and pointers by creating an interactive Make-Your-Own Madlib game.
 We also hoped to practice building a code infrastructure/deciding how to divide a program into functions in an efficient and readable way.

-Our lower bound goal was to allow a user to choose between 3 Madlibs and interface with the program through the command line.
+Our lower bound goal was to allow a user to choose between at least 3 madlibs and interface with the program through the command line.
 One idea for a stretch goal was to allow a user to input their email address at the end of the game and email themselves their madlib.
 We also had several other small features that we were interested in implementing to make the code more readable and efficient.

 ## Learning Goals
 Our learning goals for this project were very simple.
 We wanted to enforce good basic C coding habits and become more comfortable with the concept of pointers.
 We wanted to make sure we laid a good c foundation for the future.
 Before this project, when we were doing homework assignments, we often found ourselves using tricks like adding and deleting a bunch of * s until the code compiled.
 This showed we did not understand the basics of what was going on and we needed more practice with basic C principles.